 - Carbon Fibre is more commonly used on full-face mountain bike helmets.
 It is still reasonably lightweight and has very high protective capabilities.

-The inner liner is the 0.4-0.8 inches of foam beneath the outer shell, which forms the bulk of the helmet.
-Fundamental physics states that a force will be dissipated more if the duration of the impact is longer.
+The foam layer is the 0.4-0.8 inches of foam beneath the outer shell, which forms the bulk of the bike helmet.
+Basic physics states that a force will be dissipated more if the duration of the impact is longer.
 The foam layer crushes on impact, increasing the stopping time, which significantly reduces the severity of the impact.
-An ideal liner would be lightweight, breathable, cost-effective to shape and produce, harden on hard impacts, and soften on softer impacts to reduce the severity of head injuries.

 - EPS (Expanded Polystyrene): You will typically come across EPS foam in mountain bike helmets.
 It is the most common material making up the bulk of the helmet.
 It dissipates the energy from an impact exceptionally well and is relatively inexpensive to form the internal of a helmet.
 However, it is only suitable for one crash.
 This is the reason experts recommend replacing your helmet after a single impact.